 Welcome to the Outer Cape Energize Program

-The Solarize Mass program aims to increase the adoption of small-scale solar electricity systems through a grassroots educational campaign, driven mainly by local volunteers and reduced pricing that increases the savings for participants.
-The Solarize Mass Plus program pairs the Solarize Mass model with an additional technology offering.
+This program will include the Solarize Mass program and more.
+We aim to increase the adoption of small-scale solar electricity systems through a grassroots educational campaign, driven mainly by local volunteers and reduced pricing that increases the savings for participants.

 Our program, which is sponsored by the Towns of Eastham, Wellfleet, Truro, and Provincetown is designed to educate our fellow citizens about how to have both a greener way of life and save money in the process.

 The program will be conducted under guidelines and with the support of the Massachusetts Clean Energy Center.
 The Massachusetts Clean Energy Center (MassCEC) is a publicly-funded agency dedicated to accelerating the success of clean energy technologies, companies, and projects in the Commonwealth.

 We will be holding a series of public outreach meetings in our communities throughout the Fall, Winter and Spring.
 Check our website or your local newspaper for a schedule of our events.
 Come hear about all these exciting ways in which you can help the planet and also save money.
 We will also be working directly with small businesses in our area.